digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/connectivity.rst

 Inspect Connections
 ^^^^^^^^^^^^^^^^^^^

-You can inspect the registered domain connections using:
+You can inspect the registered synchronizer connections using:

 .. snippet:: participant_connectivity
     .. success:: participant2.domains.list_registered()
     .. assert::  participant2.domains.list_registered().length == 1

-You can also get the aliases of the currently connected domains using:
+You can also get the aliases of the currently connected synchronizers using:

 .. snippet:: participant_connectivity
     .. success:: participant2.domains.list_connected()
     .. assert::  participant2.domains.list_connected().length == 1

-And you can inspect the configuration of a specific domain connection using:
+And you can inspect the configuration of a specific synchronizer connection using:

 .. snippet:: participant_connectivity
     .. success:: participant2.domains.config("mydomain")